Case study

 Designing for stillness under stress

-Panda avatar narratorA kid-friendly guide (with an adult-narrated alternate) explains the procedure.
+2. Panda narratorA kid-friendly avatar (with an adult-narrated alternate) explains the procedure.

-MR passthrough transitionPatients see the real bed as they lie down: physical safety before entering the virtual bore.
+3. Passthrough transitionPatients see the real bed through mixed-reality passthrough as they lie down: physical safety before entering the virtual bore.

 Impact